pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

                                      num_neighbors=[25, 10], shuffle=True,
                                      drop_last=True, **kwargs)

+Note that since our run function is called on each rank, which means each NeighborLoader is sampling from a reduced set of the training indices.

-We also create a single-hop evaluation neighbor loader:
+We also create a single-hop evaluation neighbor loader.
+Note that we only do this on rank 0 since only one process needs to evaluate.

 .. code-block:: python